 I arrived early in the morning and as usual, one of the perks of booking through a travel agency is that a driver was already at the airport waiting for me upon arrival (no need to haggle with taxi drivers).

-I had my free day in Tashkent so I went on my own around the city center and saw some attractions and popular buildings like the Amir Temur Square, Independence Square and the Chorsue bazaar.
+I had my free day in Tashkent so I went on my own around the city center and saw some attractions and popular buildings like Amir Temur Square, Independence Square, and the Chorsue bazaar.

 - Barak-khan madrasah

 The next day, a guide from the company picked me up from the hostel and had a short drive to Tashkent Metropolitan where I transferred to a local train station to get to Samarkand.
 This will take 2 hours and 30 minutes via Speed Train which is more beautiful than the ones in Europe!
 My ticket was pre-booked by Lifetime Adventures and upon arrival in Samarkand, I met with another guide of their tour agency team who took me to the hotel.

 Founded in 8th BC and having been one of the main crossroads on the Silk Road connecting north and south as well as the east and the west, Samarkand had been the center for artisans and traders, multicultural society and the capital city for many great kings whose hearts were stolen by its beauty, wealth and its rich history.